rsvln/frte2tg/README.md

 If `ai: true` is also enabled on the camera, recognized names are automatically passed to Ollama as context, enriching the description prompt.
 If only `fr` is enabled without `ai`, the caption is updated with recognized names directly.

-To set up CompreFace, open the web UI, create an application, add a Recognition Service, and upload face photos for each person via the Train section.
+To set up CompreFace, use the provided `docker-compose-compreface.yml`, then open the web UI, create an application, add a Recognition Service, and upload face photos for each person via the Train section.

 ## AI Analysis